ehud91/Restaurant-app-client/README.md

     ```bash
     cd restaurant-client

 3. Install dependencies:

     ```bash
     npm install

 3. Usage
-    ## To run the application, execute the following command:
+    To run the application, execute the following command:

     ```bash
     Node index.js

+ Follow the prompts on the command-line interface to interact with the restaurant management system.

+## Dependencies
+* <a href="https://www.npmjs.com/package/@inquirer/prompts" >Inquirer</a>: A collection of common interactive command-line user interfaces.

+## License
+This project is licensed under the MIT License.